-409.3E3 LICENSED EMPLOYEE FAMILY AND MEDICAL LEAVE CERTIFICATION FORM

-- a.
-Employee's Name - b.
-Patient's Name (if different from employee) - c.
-The attached sheet describes what is meant by a "serious health condition" under the Family and Medical Leave Act.
+409.3E3 LICENSED EMPLOYEE FAMILY AND MEDICAL LEAVE CERTIFICATION FORM a.
+En iployee's Name b.
+Pat tient's Name (if different from employee) c.
+Le The attached sheet describes what is meant by a "serious health condition" under the Family and Medical Leave Act.
 Does the patient's condition for which the employee is taking FMLA leave, qualify under any of the categories described?
 If so, please check the applicable category.
-(1) (2) (3) (4) (5) (6) or none of the above - d.
-Describe the medical facts which support your certification, including a brief statement as to how the medical facts meet the criteria of one of these categories: - e. a.
-State the approximate date the condition commenced, and the probable duration of the condition (and also the probable duration of the patient's present incapacity, i.e. inability to work, attend school or perform other regular activities due to the serious health condition, treatment therefor, or recovery therefrom, if different): - a.
+(1) (2) (3) (4) (5) (6) or none of the above d.
+De fac escribe the medical facts which support your certification, including a brief statement as to how the medical ets meet the criteria of one of these categories: e. a.
+State the approximate date the condition commenced, and the probable duration of the condition (and also the probable duration of the patient's present incapacity, i.e. inability to work, attend school or perform other regular activities due to the serious health condition, treatment therefor, or recovery therefrom, if different): a.
 Will it be necessary for the employee to work only intermittently or to work on a less than full schedule as a result of the condition (including for treatment described in Item 6 below)?
-If yes, give the probable duration: - b.
-If the condition is chronic condition (condition #4) or pregnancy, state whether the patient is presently incapacitated and the likely duration and frequency of episodes of incapacity: - f. a.
-If additional treatments will be required for the condition, provide an estimate of the probable number of such treatments: If the patient will be absent from work or other daily activities because of treatment on an intermittent or part-time basis, also provide an estimate of the probable number of and interval between such treatments, actual or estimated dates of treatment if know, and period required for recovery if any: - (1) If any of these treatments will be provided by another provider of health services (e.g., physical therapist), please state the nature of the treatments: - (2) If a regimen of continuing treatment by the patient is required under your supervision, provide a general description of such regimen (e.g. prescription drugs, physical therapy requiring special equipment): - 1. a.
-If medical leave is required for the employee's absence from work because of the employee's own condition (including absences due to pregnancy or a chronic condition), is the employee unable to perform work of any kind? - a.
+If yes, give the probable duration: b.
+If the condition is chronic condition (condition #4) or pregnancy, state whether the patient is presently incapacitated and the likely duration and frequency of episodes of incapacity: f. a.
+If additional treatments will be required for the condition, provide an estimate of the probable number of such treatments: If the patient will be absent from work or other daily activities because of treatment on an intermittent or part-time basis, also provide an estimate of the probable number of and interval between such treatments, actual or estimated dates of treatment if know, and period required for (1) recovery if any: (2) If a regimen of continuing treatment by the patient is required under your supervision, provide a general description of such regimen (e.g. prescription drugs, physical therapy requiring special equipment): 1. a.
+If medical leave is required for the employee's absence from work because of the employee's own condition (including absences due to pregnancy or a chronic condition), is the employee unable to perform work of any kind? a.
 If able to perform some work, is the employee unable to perform any one or more of the essential functions of the employee's job (the employee or the employer should supply you with information about the essential job functions)?
-If yes, please list the essential functions the employee is unable to perform.

-- b.
-If neither a. nor b. applies, is it necessary for the employee to be absent from work for treatment? - a.
-If leave is required to care for a family member of the employee with a serious health condition, does the patient require assistance for basic medical or personal needs or safety, or for transportation? - 405 If no, would the employee's presence to provide psychological comfort be beneficial to the patient or assist in the patient's recovery? - 406 If the patient will need care only intermittently or on a part-time basis, please indicate the probable duration of this need:
+If yes, please list the essential functions the employee is unable to perform. b.
+If neither a. nor b. applies, is it necessary for the employee to be absent from work for treatment? a.
+If leave is required to care for a family member of the employee with a serious health condition, does the patient require assistance for basic medical or personal needs or safety, or for transportation? assist in the patient's reco assist in the patient's recovery? r on a part-time basis, please indicate the probable Sig gnatu re of Health Care Provider Type of Practice Ad dres S Telephone Number